Calasiao: History

 The indigenous people of Calasiao are descended from the Austronesian-speaking people who settled into the Philippines from Taiwan 5,000 years ago.
 Calasiao was settled by a Pangasinan speaking people whose language belongs to the Malayo-Polynesian branch of the Austronesian languages family.

 In 1571, the Spanish conquest of Pangasinan began.
 The Spanish conquistadores were accompanied by Roman Catholic missionaries who introduced Roman Catholicism to the indigenous peoples of Pangasinan.
 The town of Calasiao became part of the Pangasinan encomendia of Labaya, designated as belonging to the King of Spain, Juan Ximenez del Opaline, and a son of Alonso Hernandez de Sandoval for whom tributes were collected.

 In the 16th century, Dominican friars, who were settling at Gabon, were driven out because of the continuing unrest in the town.
 The formation of the new Calasiao however was not immediately welcomed by its native inhabitants.

 Hence in 1660, when the call for the Malong Rebellion came, the citizens picked up their weapons and joined the fight against the Spanish rule.
 The citizens were also one of the first people to answer the call by Juan de la Cruz Palaris of Binalatongan (now San Carlos City) to rebel, which succeeded in driving the Spanish civil and ecclesiastical authorities out of the vicinity.

+On October 8, 1903, Calasiao absorbed the municipality of Santa Barbara by virtue of Philippine Commission Act No. 931.
+However, Santa Barbara was later separated as a re-established municipality on October 31, 1906.